firemusk/secretp/src/blog/ninth-article.md

+---
+title: 'How Euractiv Jobs could save Euractiv (and the euractiv jobsite)'
+date: '2024-03-20'
+author: 'eujobs team'
+---
 # How Euractiv Jobs could save Euractiv (and the euractiv jobsite)

 Euractiv is Brussels second biggest eu policy news source, founded by Christophe Leclercq and then expanded by David Mekkaoui - who also built the job board- it has been acquired by mediahuis.